jianqiuz/decomposition/README.md

 The database developed in this paper (redox.dat) included similified CLM-CN carbon decomposition cascade, fermentation, methanogenesis, iron reduction, and WHAM pH buffering model.

-Step3: Run the python script to generate PHREEQC exacutable .phrq files
+Step3: Run the python script to generate PHREEQC exacutable .phrq files File LCP_C1O_4.phrq is a sample PHREEQC input file and lcp_c1o_4.txt is the corresponding output file.